 3. Dig into EC2 Other costs

 You know that drawer that most people have, usually in the kitchen, where you throw all the stuff you don’t know where else to put?
 AWS has one—it’s the EC2 Other cost bucket.
 It contains multiple service-related usage types, tracking costs associated with Amazon EBS volumes and Snapshots, Elastic IP addresses, NAT gateways, data transfer, and more.
 Just like your junk drawer, it’s hard to find anything in there.
 AWS native tools don’t let you analyze those costs in detail.
 The problem is that the EC2 Other bucket can be one of the top services in terms of spend.
 So, when your CFO asks what the heck this big “Other” charge is in your monthly bill, you need to have a satisfactory response.
-With Virtana Optimize, you can break down the spend in this block to give you greater visibility—and better answers for your finance team.
+With Virtana Cloud Cost management, you can break down the spend in this block to give you greater visibility—and better answers for your finance team.

 4. Understand amortized, blended, and unblended costs